 At the weekend during festivals, Epcot can attract large crowds of locals.
 However, no matter how busy Epcot is you can still have fantastic fun & even find the odd quiet spot.

 We have created a Guide to Avoiding Crowds at Walt Disney World which will help you beat the crowds at Epcot.

 Epcot is one of the best parks at Walt Disney World for meeting characters.
 Character meals are available in the Land(Chip & Dale, Mickey) and Norway(Princesses), but there are also plenty of characters throughout the park.
-Make sure you have access to the My Disney Experience App to find where all the characters are.

 Characters that can only be met at Epcot include Mulan, Anna & Elsa.
 Our Guide To Finding Characters at Walt Disney World has plenty of helpful hints.